Skip to main content Link Search Menu Expand Document (external link)

 This class has one Midterm Exam and one Final Exam:

-• Midterm Exam: Monday, February 12, during your registered lecture slot
+• Midterm Exam: Wednesday, October 30th, during your enrolled lecture slot

 Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.
 Both exams will be held in-person and on-paper.